In a Nutshell

 Auto refinancing FAQs

-Refinancing your car means you’re taking out a new loan and replacing it with a new one.
+Refinancing your car means you’re taking out a new loan and replacing your old loan with your new one.
 Your new loan will pay off your old loan, and you’ll start making payments to your new lender.
 You may want to refinance your car loan if your credit has improved or your situation has changed since you took out your original loan.
 Refinancing a car can often reduce the loan term or lower monthly payments.

 Refinancing your car can temporarily lower your credit score.
 When you formally apply for a loan, a lender will likely do a hard pull of your credit, which increases the number of hard inquiries on your credit report, therefore lowering your credit score.
 If you’re accepted for the loan, your average account age will also decrease, causing another temporary dip in your credit score.